ProgramRipper/ProgramRipper/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on: The API of BiliBili, based on Python.
-- 🌱 I’m currently learning: Python, C++ and Html.
+- 🌱 I’m currently learning: Python, C++, Html and JavaScript.
 - 🤔 I’m looking for help with: Front-end programming.
 - 💬 Ask me about: Whatever you want to ask.
 I will try my best to answer you.
 - 📫 How to reach me: QQ:2892771624 or email:ProgramRipper@foxmail.com